What happens between now and Inauguration Day

 There are also Trump’s court cases

 Don’t forget that before he became president-elect, Trump became a convicted felon this year.
 A jury in New York found him guilty of 34 counts of falsifying business records related to hush money payments to an adult film star before the 2016 election.
-A sentencing that has already been delayed seems likely to be delayed further.
-The Manhattan district attorney’s office said it was open to a four-year delay to account for Trump’s presidential term.
+But the sentencing has been delayed indefinitely.

 There’s a much larger universe of court cases affected by his election.
 Jack Smith, the special counsel overseeing the federal 2020 election interference and classified documents cases, is likely to step down before Trump takes office.